Remix OS: Version history

-A Remix OS 3.0 device, the Remix Pro 2-in-1 tablet, had been announced in 2016, however, these will no longer be made.
+A Remix OS 3.0 device, the Remix Pro 2-in-1 tablet, had been announced in 2016; however, these will no longer be made.

 Legacy

 Due to the popularity and affordability of the OS in Asia, similar projects have been made by various firms.
 Most notably PhoenixOS by the Chinese-based Chaozhuo Technology, and PrimeOS by the Indian-based Floydwiz Technologies Private Limited.

-Just like RemixOS, both are pre-dominantly closed source, with a lot of improved features intended to improve and optimise both OS's for newer applications and PC's.
+Just like RemixOS, both are predominantly closed source, with a lot of improved features intended to improve and optimise both OSes for newer applications and PCs.

-Projects like OPENTHOS and BlissOS intend to release the project with open source in mind, but OPENTHOS is restricted to only Chinese Markets at the moment, and BlissOS is based on Android-x86.
+Projects like OPENTHOS and BlissOS intend to release the project with open source in mind, but OPENTHOS is restricted to only Chinese markets at the moment, and BlissOS is based on Android-x86.